Effects on the City of Porvoo’s operations

 Many stores also have separate opening hours and services for those at risk.

-Non-urgent dental care and health centre appointments will not be booked for the time being.
-Appointments already booked will be handled as scheduled.
+Non-urgent dental care and health centre appointments will not be booked yet.

 The HUS X-ray unit at Näsi health centre will be dedicated to infection imaging.
 Other X-rays will be taken at Porvoo Hospital.